 Any new mom will agree, breastfeeding can be one of the most challenging and rewarding parts of early motherhood.
 There’s nothing quite like it and you can only do so much to prepare before hand.
 It also comes with loads of stress and expectations - fear of the unknown and pressures to make it work.
 Sounds fun, right?!
 There are so many benefits of breastfeeding, that we wanted to share a few tips to make the experience as enjoyable and relaxing as possible.
-We’ll even go so far as to call some of this advice self-care.
+We’ll even go so far as to call some of these tips for breastfeeding moms self-care.
 When else in your life will you be forced to sit for hours a day, cuddle with a sweet newborn and just relax?
 Soak it all in mama, it gets easier and better with every feeding.

 1. Create your own space

 One tip for breastfeeding moms we always suggest is finding the time to create a calm space (ideally in the bedroom and one in a living space) in your house for nursing before baby arrives.
 It will make the world of difference to have a serene and relaxing environment when you’re sleep deprived!
 We suggest finding (and testing!) a comfortable nursing chair, setting up an area with a basket that can hold your nursing supplies and ensuring you have a table nearby to set your water, burp cloth, lanolin ointment and phone or book on.
 A relaxing playlist helps create a ritual for both you and baby and can soothe anxious minds.

 2. Make yourself comfortable